FischettiF/FEM-eddy-currents/README.md

     - `mesh_two_circ_cond.m`: Mesh in matlab/octave format exported from GMSH.
     - `reaction_full.m`: Script to assemble the full mass matrix.
     - `FEM_two_conductors_AC.m`: Script containing the main function for solving the problem.
-    - `FEM_impedance_two_conductors.m`: Script to compute the impedance of the two conductors.
     - `FEM_eddy_currents.m`: Script to set parameters and call the main function.
+    - `analytical_two_circular_conductors.m`: Script to compute the analytical solution for the impedance of two circular conductors.
+    - `FEM_impedance_two_conductors.m`: Script to compute the error on the impedance of the two circular conductors.
     - `Results/`: Contains the results of the simulations in .vtu format for visualization in paraview.

 - `Report/`: Contains the report in latex format